-- Body condition of sows is associated with subsequent reproductive performance - Minimize thin sows at farrowing, fat sows at weaning, and maximize ideal sows at farrowing as much as possible - Use body condition as guidelines for gestation feeding
+- Body condition of sows is associated with subsequent reproductive performance - · Minimize thin sows at farrowing, fat sows at weaning, and maximize ideal sows at farrowing as much as possible - Use body condition as guidelines for sow gestation feeding. - PIC does not recommend categorizing and feeding gilts by body condition.

 A key aspect of a high-performance sow farm is to manage sow body condition properly.
 The goal is to maintain well-conditioned sows, and to avoid having any thin sows at farrowing and fat sows at weaning (Figure H2).
+For gilts, PIC does not recommend categorizing and feeding by body condition in gestation; thus, re-emphasizing the importance of achieving the gilt breeding targets (Figure H1).
+For sows, although body condition management is the best key element to achieve success on sow feeding implementation, it will take at least one full cycle through the farrowing house to bring the herd into ideal condition.
+A sow feeding program needs to be implemented gradually and smoothly to avoid sudden changes in body condition during gestation.

 Several methods are available for the estimation of sow body condition, including visual scoring, backfat, and the caliper.
 PIC® recommends using the caliper to assess sow body condition.
-Click here to access the most updated technical material of sow body condition management.
+Contact the PIC Technical Services team to access the most updated technical material of sow body condition management.